brimdata/zed/docs/language/operators/README.md

 #### Example #2 - Left join

-By performing a left join that targets the same key fields, now all of our fruits will be shown even if no one likes them (e.g., `avocado`).
+By performing a left join that targets the same key fields, now all of our fruits will be shown in the results even if no one likes them (e.g., `avocado`).

-Here we'll also copy over the age of the matching person.
-By referencing only the field name rather than using `:=` for assignment, the original field name `age` from the opposite input is maintained.
+As another variatino, we'll also copy over the age of the matching person.
+By referencing only the field name rather than using `:=` for assignment, the original field name `age` from the opposite input is maintained in the results.

 The Zed script `left-join.zed`: